- Oct022017Barbara Schwartz

 For More About Color Palettes

-Read my blog post What Color Looks Best on Me?.
+Read about Seasonal Color Analysis in my blog post What Color Looks Best on Me?.

 For me, September always marks a new beginning.
 Maybe I’m still grounded in the “first day of school” mentality.
 Or maybe it’s the changing colors of the leaves.
 Either way, I’m always looking for new ideas for jeweled accessories.
 And I’m sure you are, too.
 So here’s an exciting new…